18F/open-data-maker/INSTALL.md

 rake es:delete[president-data]
 ```

-you may alternatly delete all the indices (which could affect other apps if
+you may alternately delete all the indices (which could affect other apps if
-they are using your local elasticsearch)
+they are using your local Elasticsearch)

 ```
 rake es:delete[_all]